BiLLY-J03l/Nt-DLL-Injection-C/README.md

 -It creates a mutex to ensure that the instance is run once and exits if the exe is executed again.

--Then it enumerates all the processes in the system and searches for notepad.exe (you can change that in the enum_processes() function.
+-Then it enumerates all the processes in the system and searches for notepad.exe (you can change that in the enum_processes() function).

 -After that it tries to get a handle of that process.